Lightmatter/django-hydra/README.md

 Projects created using this template are able to be deployed on Heroku.

-Create a heroku application and push the code there.
+Create a heroku application on Heroku and push the code there.
+This can be done automatically by running

+     ./scripts/setup_heroku.sh

+You can also do this manually.
 You will need to set:

 - The DJANGO_SETTINGS_MODULE variable to either "{{cookiecutter.project_name}}.settings.heroku" or heroku_staging
 - The aws settings in AWS_SECRET_ACCESS_KEY, AWS_STORAGE_BUCKET_NAME, AWS_ACCESS_KEY_ID